nanomq/nanomq/README.md

-  -S, --msq_len <num>        The queue length for resending messages -D, --qos_duration <num>   The interval of the qos timer -d, --daemon               Run nanomq as daemon (default: false) --ca,                      Path to the file containing PEM-encoded CA certificates --cert,                    Path to a file containing the user certificate --key,                     Path to the file containing the user's private PEM-encoded key --keypass,                 String containing the user's password.
+  -S, --msq_len <num>        The queue length for resending messages -D, --qos_duration <num>   The interval of the qos timer -d, --daemon               Run nanomq as daemon (default: false) --cacert                   Path to the file containing PEM-encoded CA certificates -E, --cert                 Path to a file containing the user certificate --key                      Path to the file containing the user's private PEM-encoded key --keypass                  String containing the user's password.
 Only used if the private keyfile is password-protected --verify                   Set disable verify peer certificate (default: true) --fail                     Server won't fail if the client does not have a certificate to send (default: true)